National Wildlife Refuge

 |Western grebes and American white pelican in smartweed at Lake Lowell.|

 Continued . . .
-View a variety of upland, riparian, and lake wildlife from the Visitor Center observation room.
-In recent years, nesting osprey have been visible in spring and summer on the nest platform visible from the observation room.
-In winter, large numbers of bald eagles can often be seen from the observation room.
+View a variety of upland, riparian, and lake wildlife from the Visitor Center viewing room.
+In recent years, nesting osprey have been visible in spring and summer on the nest platform near the Visitor Center.
+In winter, large numbers of bald eagles can often be seen from the viewing room.

 With over 250 bird species and 30 mammal species on the refuge, the patient observer or photographer has many excellent wildlife-viewing opportunities.
 A bird list can be downloaded at bird list